 But then I entered the clinic - a swirling storm of chaos was brewing inside, and a crash of thunder roared outside.
 An elderly man had fallen last night.
 He didn’t come to the doctor till this morning, still bleeding.
 Why hadn’t they called 911?
 Questions without answers were shouted out in every direction and the waiting room filled and folks were stirring uncomfortably as the rain started splashing down in torrents.

 From Hollywood-like bliss one minute - to crazy scenes from ‘ER’ the next.
 But at least I got to put in my first 10 stitches.
-While staring at this old guy’s exposed skull picking out pieces of grass, I hoped to the Lord that he wasn’t bleeding deep inside or brewing a big infection.
+While staring at this old guy’s exposed skull picking out pieces of grass, I hoped to t

 One evening last week I jogged down my lane and onto a logging road that wound next to a creek and I marveled at the beauty God had created.
 The crows flew, the cows moaned, the dogs barked and the flies buzzed as I trotted by listening to the creek.